haktansuren/wp-handl-utm-grabber/readme.txt

 = 2.2 =
 * New shortcodes added for leads tracking (e.g. Original Referral URL, Referral URL, IP, Landing Page etc.)

+= 2.3 =
+* Fix for php close tag at the end of the file.

 == Upgrade Notice ==

 = 1.0 =